Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 ## Toggles:
 `/xxxxx Burst`
-Toggles Burst mode rotation (off default)
+Toggles Burst mode rotation On (off default)
 `/xxxxx AutoTarget`
-Toggles Auto Target (off default)
+Toggles Auto Target On (off default)
 `/xxxxx Potions`
 Toggles use of usable item (such as Phial of Serenity) (off default)
 `/xxxxx DefensiveStance`